roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-23-sakura-drop.md

 She replied.

 "It's different!
-It's not the love which you expect, Yoshino...
+It's not the love  you expect, Yoshino...
 I..."

 The corners of my lips quivered, I could not voice it as I wished to.
 I cast my eyes downwards in embarrassment, my voice were to wither to a tenth of its volume from a moment when I had been at attempt to transmit her my love.
 What did she think?
 What did she think upon  receiving so abrupt a confession that someone whom she considered a best friend thinks of her more than of a mere friend?
 We are of the same sex, to have a love relationship  should normally not be possible.
 It is normal to feel abhorred.
 It is natural to find it impossible.
 I confessed to her... bearing such determination.